Order batching using an approximation for the distance travelled by pickers: Introduction

-The motivation behind the research undertaken in this paper was to develop an approach that could be used for the optimal batching of orders.
-As the literature survey given below indicates, although there have been a significant number of papers in the literature dealing with heuristics for order batching and routing, relatively little work has appeared in the literature dealing with optimal approaches.
-In particular we focused on order batching since recent research has shown that routing can (computationally) be done optimally for relatively large problems.
-In the light of this we believe that the contribution of this paper to the literature is: \begin{itemize} \item to present a formulation of the problem of order batching based upon an approximation of the routing distance \item to extend our formulation to provide a better distance approximation for cases where we have more than one block in the warehouse \item to present new symmetry breaking constraints, as well as constraints that significantly improve the value of the linear programming relaxation of our formulation \item to use our formulation as a basis for a heuristic algorithm based on partial integer optimisation \item to present results, for publically available test problems, for both the optimal solution of our order batching formulation and for our heuristic algorithm \item to demonstrate computationally, using the same set of test problems, that the distance approximation approach given in this paper gives results nearly as good, or better, than the approach given in our previous paper~\cite{valle2017}, but in significantly lower computation times \end{itemize}
+We believe that the contribution of this paper to the literature is: \begin{itemize} \item to present a formulation of the problem of order batching based upon an approximation of the routing distance \item to extend our formulation to provide a better distance approximation for cases where we have more than one block in the warehouse \item to present new symmetry breaking constraints, as well as constraints that significantly improve the value of the linear programming relaxation of our formulation \item to use our formulation as a basis for a heuristic algorithm based on partial integer optimisation \item to present results, for publicly available test problems, for both the optimal solution of our order batching formulation and for our heuristic algorithm \item to demonstrate computationally, using the same set of test problems, that the distance approximation approach given in this paper gives results nearly as good, or better, than the approach given in our previous paper~\cite{valle2017}, but in significantly lower computation times \end{itemize}